 - Small handful of dried cranberries

-- Preheat oven to 350 degrees and line a 9x5 inch metal loaf pan with nonstick foil or parchment paper.
+- Preheat oven to 350 degrees F. Line a 9x5 inch metal loaf pan with nonstick foil.
 Set aside.

 - Dump the toasted quinoa, into a separate bowl and toss in the oats and salt.

 - In the saucepan you used to toast the quinoa, melt the butter over medium heat.
 Reduce heat to low and add oil, sugar and honey.
 Stir until sugar is dissolved, then remove from heat.
 Stir in vanilla.
 Add the quinoa mixture and stir to coat, then stir in the cashews and cranberries.
-Pour batter into the lined loaf pan and press it down.
-Let it cool at room temperature, then transfer to the refrigerator.
-When bar is firm, lift from pan and cut into bars.
+Pour batter into the lined loaf pan and press it down as tightly as you possibly can.

 - Note: Bars will not hold together if you attempt to cut them while warm.
 They need to be cool.
 However, if you get them TOO cold in the refrigerator, it’s possible they’ll break.
 The best time to cut them is when they are completely cool but not yet cold.